depas98/actionStats/README.md

   getStats() return string

-	Returns the a JSON string for the average tie for each action, with the following format:
+This function returns a JSON string for the average time for each action, with the following format:

 			[{"action":"jump", "avg":10.0}, {"action":"run", "avg":15.0}]